k98kurz/sqloquent/dox.md

 ### `QueryBuilderProtocol(Protocol)`

-Duck typed protocol showing how a query builder should function.
+Interface showing how a query builder should function.

 #### Properties

-- model - The class of the relevant model.
+- model: The class of the relevant model.

 #### Methods

 ##### `equal(field: str, data: str) -> QueryBuilderProtocol:`